Red fan coral. Photo: Wondrous World Images

 We know that the offshore waters of the Indian Ocean Territories contain a range of unique seafloor features, habitats and species, particularly seamounts and deep-sea plains and ridgelines.
 However, prior to 2021 there has had been limited scientific research in these waters.
 To help fill this research gap and support design and management of the IOT marine parks, Parks Australia supported two voyages by the CSIRO Research Vessel Investigator to explore deep sea IOT marine environments.
 We also engaged Museums Victoria’s deep-sea specialist and lead scientist for the voyages, Dr Tim O’Hara to use existing information to prepare reports on the natural values of these offshore waters, and to identify likely key ecological features and biologically important areas.

-Initial reports were prepared based on the information available prior to the 2021 and 2022 voyages, and these have now been updated by Dr O’Hara with new information from those voyages:
+Initial reports were prepared based on the information available prior to the 2021 and 2022 voyages, and these were updated by Dr O’Hara with new information from those voyages:

 The work of Museums Victoria and James Cook University builds on a significant synthesis report by CSIRO from 2009: Conservation values in Commonwealth waters of the Christmas and Cocos (Keeling) Island remote Australian territories.